 External benchmarking makes a number of suppositions:

 - It assumes comparability between jobs and companies.
-The benchmarking process originally grew out of salary comparisons of jobs that were essentially interchangeable between companies.
+The external benchmarking process originally grew out of salary comparisons of jobs that were essentially interchangeable between companies.
 Cultures were similar and benchmarks were divided by job type (such as manual or clerical).
-It therefore assumes the ability to “match” companies with each other.
-However, once you take into account factors such as historical, recent or current events that impact an individual company, its market position and regional differences, accurate external benchmarking is pretty much impossible.
+It assumes the ability to “match” companies with each other.
+However, once you take into account factors such as historical, recent or current events that impact an individual company and its market position and regional differences, accurate external benchmarking is pretty much impossible.

 - It supposes that all organisations are pursuing the same strategy with similar resources.